-Note that all new undergraduate program proposals should initially be discussed with the Vice-Provost (Integrated Planning and Academic Programs).
-Please contact David Collins, Vice-Provost (Integrated Planning and Academic Programs) or Cassandra Davidson, Academic Programs Specialist, for more information.
+Note that all new undergraduate program proposals should initially be discussed with the Deputy Provost (Academic Planning and Programs).
+Please contact Todd Mondor, Deputy Provost (Academic Planning and Programs) or Cassandra Davidson, Academic Programs Specialist, for more information.

 Stage 1: Preliminary Proposal and Statement of Intent

 Stage 1 involves the drafting of a brief (one page) Statement of Intent (SOI) outlining the proposed program as well as gathering preliminary community feedback on the proposed program.
 It should involve broad consultation with the faculty and other interested/affected parties (i.e. professional, business, community and student groups).
-The academic unit proposing the program should meet informally with the Vice-Provost (Integrated Planning and Academic Programs) to discuss the proposal process and timeline.
-Informal discussions at this stage may involve PSEWD, as directed through the Provost's Office.
+The academic unit proposing the program should meet informally with the Deputy Provost (Academic Planning and Programs) to discuss the proposal process and timeline.
+Informal discussions at this stage may involve MET, as directed through the Provost's Office.
 The Provost's Office may also circulate the SOI to deans/directors for information and feedback, where applicable.

 The SOI should provide a brief description of the program and its purpose as well as outline any consultation completed to date.
 The SOI must be signed by the relevant budget dean.

-Following discussions with the Vice-Provost (Integrated Planning and Academic Programs), the unit will be provided with the current application template for a new program of study and all other relevant supporting materials.
+Following discussions with the Deputy Provost (Academic Planning and Programs), the unit will be provided with the current application template for a new program of study and all other relevant supporting materials.

 Stage 2: Application for a New Program of Study